 In Memory of Leaves is an uncompromising monologue about love and protest; in the wake of the destruction of her home on the Wornington Green Estate in North Kensington, Natasha gets arrested with Occupy Democracy, volunteers in the refugee camp in Calais and forms a relationship with a cherry tree.

 Framed by an unsettling love affair, In Memory of Leaves explores what happens to communities when they are moved from their homes.
-It is personal and bracing; a love note to neighbours and a revolutionary call to the world.
+It is personal and bracing; a love note to neighbours and a call to action after the Grenfell Tower Fire.